fcperni/DataStorytellingWithPowerBI/Script.md

 Right click on the page > Duplicate and rename it to *Autumn* .
 Add a filter to this page dragging from the fields pane the month (Date > Date hierarchy > Month) and manually selecting September, October and November.

-Repeat the process for the other insights: For working hours we are going to drag Hour to Filters on this page and select greater or equal than 9 and smaller or equal than 17 (5 pm)
+Repeat the process for the other insights: For working hours we are going to drag Hour to Filters on this page and select greater or equal than 9 and smaller or equal than 17 (5 pm).

 For USA, drag Country to filters on this page and selected United States.

-For marketing purposes, we are going to **compare visits from Portugal and France**, our neighbors and two of the most important countries in our business.
+For marketing purposes, we are going to **compare visits from Portugal and France**, our neighbors and two of the most important markets in our business.
 We are going to create a new page, and insert a **Line Chart** visualization.

 ![image-20211008175305767](C:\Users\francisco.cruzado\AppData\Roaming\Typora\typora-user-images\image-20211008175305767.png)

-There we are going to filter those countries, dragging Country to the **filters on this visual** and selecting them.
+There we are going to filter these countries, dragging Country to the **filters on this visual** and selecting them.
 We are going to drag

 - Month to Date
 - Country to Legend